taurenvd/editor-ios-plist-postprocessor/Documentation/README.md

 or

-navigate to Packages/iOS Plist PostProcessor/Resources/IOSPlistScriptable
+navigate "Assets/Editor/PlistPostProcessor/IOSPlistScriptable.asset"(if asset was created earlier)